-On the surface this seems to be a highly romantic love song, as doubtless it is intended to be by the narrator.
-On this level we can sympathise with him in his still distraught emotional state.
-Nevertheless, true to form, he continually exposes the weaknesses in his character.
-In so doing he makes his lover’s rejection of him all the more understandable.
+By this song, the narrator is in a distraught emotional state which, at least initially, gains him our sympathy.
+While on the surface this seems to be a highly romantic love song, as doubtless it is intended to be by the narrator, it is more than that.
+Throughout, as on previous songs, the narrator unintentionally exposes weaknesses in his character.
+In so doing he not only loses some of our sympathy, but makes his lover’s rejection of him all the more understandable.

 Sees Lover As A Reflection Of Himself